lagotto/lagotto/docs/Setup.md

 Nine sources are preconfigured, 5 of them are not activated because you have to first supply passwords or API keys for them.
 CiteULike, PubMed Central Citations, Wikipedia and ScienceSeeker can be used without further configuration.
-Twenty-five sample articles from PLOS and Copernicus are provided, and can be seeded with `rake db:articles:seed`.
+Thirty sample articles from PLOS and Copernicus are provided, and can be seeded with `rake db:articles:seed`.

 Groups and sources are already configured if you installed via Chef/Vagrant, or if you issued the `rake db:setup` command.
 You can also add groups and sources later with `rake db:seed`.